zoeyj3/2216_documentation/docs/index.md

 ## Introduction

 Welcome!
-The purpose of this document is to help you with [Draw.io](https://app.diagrams.net/), also known as Diagrams.net, a free diagramming tool allows user to create various type of diagrams, including flowcharts, mind maps, UML diagrams, and even Kanban Board.
+The purpose of this document is to help you with [Draw.io](https://app.diagrams.net/), also known as Diagrams.net, a free diagramming tool allows users to create various type of diagrams, including flowcharts, mind maps, UML diagrams, and even Kanban Boards.

 For full official documentation, visit [Draw.io Documentation](https://www.drawio.com/doc/).